Noise-Induced Thermalization in Quantum Systems: Discussion

 where $||\cdot||_2$ is the Hilbert-Schmidt norm.
 To characterize the growth of entanglement between the two subsystems, we look at the $\alpha-$R\'enyi entropy defined as $S_\alpha = \frac{1}{1-\alpha} \ln\left(\text{Tr}[\rho^\alpha]\right)$.
 For $\alpha=2$, we can then write $\text{Tr}[\rho^2] = e^{-S_2}$ and note that the purity of the reduced subsystem is inversely proportional to its R\'enyi$-2$ entropy. \citet{popescu2006entanglement} argue that any typical state will comprise subsystems that are maximally entangled with the rest of the system.
 Since $M$ is shown to produce a state, $\rho_A'(t)$ different from $\rho_A(t)$, it forms a typical state.
 As a result, we conclude that the operator $M$ necessarily increases the entanglement between subsystems $A$ and $B$.
 This increases the R\'enyi$-2$ entropy in the noisy protocol and consequently results in the inequality,

 Since any quantum channel that increases entanglement between two subsystems gets them closer to the thermal state, we conclude that $\rho'_A(t)$ is closer to the thermal state than $\rho_A(t)$.
-These arguments elucidate the likelihood of a perturbation to nudge a state towards higher entropy and lead to the appropriate thermal state.
-The inset in Fig. \ref{main_plot}a numerically demonstrates these arguments within statistical fluctuations.
-Finally, we observe that our proposed noise model in Eq. \eqref{noise_model} does not commute with the Hamiltonian in Eq. \eqref{spin_hamiltonian} and thus satisfies the aforementioned conditions.
+These arguments elucidate the likelihood of a perturbation to nudge a state towards higher entropy and lead to the appropriate thermal state. { We summarize the discussion above into the following general and specific conditions on the noise operator $M$: